pericles-tpt/AutoArchInstaller/README.md

 The goal of this project is to create a script that "front loads" all the user interaction for the process to achieve a *mostly* hands-free installation experience.
 In addition, if the user specifies it, an ansible script can be run to complete all of the post-installation steps and setup the rest of the user's environment.

+**WARNING:** This script is INCOMPLETE, as such it's highly recommended NOT to use it yet, using this script in its current state may result in DATA LOSS.
+If you'd like to test the script it's highly recommended to test it on a computer/VM WITHOUT ACCESS TO ANY EXISTING DATA.

 ## Requirements
 This script aims to be **POSIX compliant** and to **not require any additional dependencies** (in addition to the default arch live installer).